I took this photo looking (plan) northeast towards Taliesin Entry Foyer after we found a floor during a project. Read about it below.

 Regardless, to figure the room’s history in the summer of 2003, I looked at Taliesin drawings that I could more-or-less trust.

-is a Taliesin II drawing.
+is a Taliesin II drawing (Taliesin II is c.
+1914-1925).
 It shows the Entry Foyer with a stone floor.
 I put a cropped version of it below with the Entry Foyer outlined in red:

 The drawing shows the room with the stucco wall outside.
 I think he put the wall there to help keep the gravel dust from the drive getting into the house.